vabhavtaneje/docs-v2/content/influxdb3/cloud-dedicated/admin/tokens/management/revoke.md

 {{% /tabs %}}
 {{% tab-content %}}
 <!------------------------------BEGIN ADMIN UI ------------------------------>
-The InfluxDB Cloud Dedicated administrative UI includes a portal for managing management tokens.
+The {{% product-name %}} administrative UI includes a portal for managing management tokens.

-1. To access the {{< product-name >}} Admin UI, visit the following URL in your browser:
+1. To access the {{< product-name omit="InfluxDB " >}} Admin UI, visit the following URL in your browser:

     <pre>
     <a href="https://{{< influxdb/host >}}/">https://{{< influxdb/host >}}</a>